• Skip to primary navigation

 When used as a double drive, the ratios are 7.5, 10, and 14 to 1.
 Double drive spinning wheels increase yarn consistency and uniformity so it’s a nice option to have.
 And if you want to spin very chunky yarns, ply thick yarns or spin large quantities of yarn, you can always add a Jumbo Flyer.

-We should warn you it’s not small, the wheel dimension is 22″ but it’s a beautiful piece so it’s not something you’d ever want to put away.
+We should warn you it’s not small, the wheel dimension is 22″ but it’s a beautiful piece so it’s not something you’d ever want put away.
 The Traditional comes with 4 large 4-5ozs bobbins and has a built-in Lazy Kate for plying.

 What We Like: